LeeMorinUCF/ECP3004S21/PP_Ch_03_Functions/README.md

 ```

-Some values are laready stored in memory.
+Some values are already stored in memory.

 ```python
 >>> id(-9)